the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-planning.md

 (pd-overview-planning-started)=
 ## Getting Started Checklist

-We can begin with the project design process by identifying different parts of our research such as main research questions, methods and materials, code and data requirement, workflow, communication channels, ways of working, collaborative practices and so on.
-This process allows us to be intentional from the start to ensure that our research is reproducible, well communicated and inclusive of all stakeholders where decisions are collaboratively made.
-We can explore and select the right tools and methods for reproducibility in our research and promote good practices such as documentation, version control, peer-review processes, testing, workflow, archiving and data management plan can be promoted from the beginning.
-Finally, we can plan for publishing and sharing of research components before, during and after the project.
-Below is a checklist you can use to help identify areas of project planning you might want to look at.
+We can begin the project design process by identifying different parts of our research, such as main research questions, methods and materials, code and data requirements, workflow, communication channels, ways of working, collaborative practices, and so on.
+This process allows us to be intentional from the start to ensure that our research is reproducible, well-communicated, and inclusive of all stakeholders where decisions are collaboratively made.
+We can explore and select the right tools and methods for reproducibility in our research and promote good practices such as documentation, version control, peer-review processes, testing, workflow, archiving, and data management plans from the beginning.
+Finally, we can plan for publishing and sharing research components before, during, and after the project. **Below is a checklist you can use to help identify areas of project planning you might want to look at.**

 ### Aims & Values
 * Define the main research questions and objectives.